Zarasai offensive: Background

 On November 11, 1918, after Germany's capitulation in World War I, Soviet Russia annulled the Treaty of Brest-Litovsk and the Red Army began its westward offensive of 1918–1919.
 Following the retreating Imperial German army, it invaded Lithuania at the end of December 1918 and by the beginning of 1919 had already occupied almost two-thirds of Lithuania's territory and was preparing to attack Kaunas.
 The situation in Lithuania was critical.
 The German army fought the Bolsheviks only more actively in Samogitia, and from May onwards it did not participate at all in military operations against the Red Army.

 Spring 1919

 The first successful battles of the Lithuanian army against the attacking Bolsheviks took place near Kėdainiai in early February.
 After that, the Red Army units attacking Kaunas from the east were repelled, and Alytus was retaken.
-On March 1, 1919, the government of M. Sleževičius agreed on the coordination of military actions against the Red Army with Latvia (which was also fighting its War of Independence), and from mid-April, Poland also began its offensive against the Bolsheviks (Polish–Soviet War).
+On March 1, 1919, the M. Sleževičius government agreed on the coordination of military actions against the Red Army with Latvia (which was also fighting its War of Independence), and from mid-April, Poland also began its offensive against the Bolsheviks (the Vilnius offensive of the Polish–Soviet War).